 - 2 to 3 Tbsp. lemon juice

-- Heat oil over medium-high heat in a large pot, add onions and about 1/2 tsp. salt.
-Cook, stirring frequently, until onions are very soft and started to caramelize, reducing heat as necessary to keep onions from browning, about 25 minutes.
+- Heat the oil over medium-high heat in a large pot, add about 2/3 of the onions (set the remaining 1/3 aside) and about 1/2 tsp. of the salt.
+Cook, stirring frequently, until the onions are very soft and started to caramelize, reducing heat as necessary to keep the onions from browning, about 25 minutes.

-- Meanwhile, grate ginger and set aside.
-Minced garlic and set aside.
-Trim tough stems from spinach and set aside.
+- Meanwhile, grate the ginger and set it aside.
+Mince the garlic and set it aside.
+Trim tough stems from the spinach and set aside the leaves.

-- When onions are caramelized, add ginger and garlic.
+- When the onions are caramelized, add the ginger and garlic.
 Stir and cook until fragrant, about 1 minute.
-Add tumeric, cumin, coriander, and cayenne, if using.
+Add the tumeric, cumin, coriander, and cayenne, if using.
 Stir to combine and cook until fragrant, about 1 minute.

-- Add tomatoes and chickpeas.
+- Add the tomatoes and chickpeas.
 Use a spoon to smash and break up the tomatoes into smaller pieces.
 Add about 1 cup water and bring to a boil.
-Add spinach and stir to combine (it will wilt as you do this).
-Reduce heat to maintain a steady simmer and cook until vegetables are tender and flavors are blended, 10 to 15 minutes.
+Add the trimmed spinach and stir to combine (it will wilt as you do this).
+Reduce the heat to maintain a steady simmer and cook until the vegetables are tender and the flavors are well blended, 10 to 15 minutes.

-- Meanwhile, mince green chiles and combine with reserved onions and lemon juice in a small bowl.
+- Meanwhile, mince the green chiles and combine them with the reserved onions and the lemon juice in a small bowl.
 Add salt to taste.

-- Serve stew on its own, over rice or with flatbread and top with the onion-chile relish.
+- Serve the stew on its own, over rice, or with flatbreads and top with the onion-chile relish.